joaopio/gmail-2-insta/README.md

 }

 Besides the self explanatory fields, here are the meanings of the rest:
-.__attachmentsPath__ is where the downloaded attachments will be saved.
+-__attachmentsPath__ is where the downloaded attachments will be saved.
 Must be an existing folder.
-.__allowedSubjects__ list of email subjects that will be selected for download.
+-__allowedSubjects__ list of email subjects that will be selected for download.
 For now, only a single subject is allowed.
-.__allowedImageFormats__ list of allowed image formats.
+-__allowedImageFormats__ list of allowed image formats.
 Change this at your own risk.
-.__allowedVideoFormats__ list of allowed video formats.
+-__allowedVideoFormats__ list of allowed video formats.
 Change this at your own risk.
-.__blacklist__ dictionary of email addresses that are blacklisted (won't be downloaded)
+-__blacklist__ dictionary of email addresses that are blacklisted (won't be downloaded)

 ## Behavior